MrAlaux/Nugget-Doom/README.md

 - **_Damage Tint Cap_** and **_Bonus Tint Cap_**, to attenuate or disable said screen tinting
 - **_Fake Contrast_** setting
 - Toggle for **diminishing lighting** (CFG-only: `diminishing_lighting`)
-  - _Diminishing lighting_ refers to geometry and entities becoming brighter as they come closer to the camera
+  - _Diminishing lighting_ (a.k.a. fog) refers to geometry and entities becoming brighter as they come closer to the camera
 - **_Screen Wipe speed percentage_** setting
 - **_Alternative Intermission Background_** setting, to replace the intermission graphic with a darkened rotating camera view
 - **Intermission ratio stats** setting, to use ratios for the stats on the intermission screen (CFG-only: `inter_ratio_stats`) [i.b.
 Heretic]